Ashford United F.C.: Isthmian League South / South East Division (2017– )

 Owing to delays in relaying the synthetic pitch at the Homelands the club began the 2023–24 season playing their home matches at Chatham and didn't play in Ashford until early November 2023; at this time the club were in a play-off position in the league table.
-A slump in results from late November of four consecutive losses and then another five consecutive losses in January saw the club descend to mid-table where they would finish the season in 11th position with forty-five points and a negative goal difference of minus twenty-five, the sixth worst in the division.
-On a positive note the club reached the semi-finals of the Velocity Cup (Isthmian League Cup) before being beaten 4–2 by old rivals and eventual trophy winners Chatham Town.
-Shortly following that defeat, in mid March, manager Kevin Watson was relieved of his duties (with league match statistics of P29; W12; D3; L14).
+A slump in results from late November of four consecutive losses and then another five consecutive losses in January saw the club descend to mid-table where they would finish the season in 11th position with a negative goal difference of minus twenty-five.
+The club had reached the semi-finals of the Velocity Cup (Isthmian League Cup) before being beaten 4–2 by old rivals and eventual trophy winners Chatham Town; shortly thereafter in mid March manager Kevin Watson was relieved of his duties (with league match statistics of P29; W12; D3; L14).
 He was replaced on an interim basis by former Maidstone United F.C. joint-manager Alan Walker who was assisted by former Ashford Town player Darren Hare.
-Top league scorer with ten goals (from seventeen plus five substitute appearances) was Vance Bola – who had quit the club in February.
-The published accounts for the company over the 2023–2024 season showed the it had increased the value of fixed assets by £290,970, its accumulated trading deficit had increased by £42,344 and long term creditors had increased by £304,087.
+The published accounts for the cub company showed it had increased its accumulated trading deficit by £42,344.

-During the season, in November 2023, owner Don Crosbie had announced that he was looking to sell the club.
-In March 2024 it was announced that he had accepted an offer for the club with Dave Warr and former Maidstone United joint-manager Lloyd Hume taking co-ownership with Alan Walker appointed director of football.
+During the season, in November 2023, owner Don Crosbie had announced his intention to sell the club and in March 2024 he accepted an offer for the club with Dave Warr and former Maidstone United joint-manager Lloyd Hume taking co-ownership with Alan Walker appointed director of football.

 In mid-May 2024 the cub appointed recently resigned Chatham Town assistant manager and former Gillingham captain Danny Kedwell as manager.
-Under Kedwell early in the season the club reached the third qualifying round of the FA Cup, before losing 3–2 at Chertsey Town, the best ever by the re-formed Ashford United and the furthest reached by any Ashford club in twenty-five attempts and also reached the FA Trophy first round proper before losing 8–7 on penalties (following a 2–2 draw) at Lewes – another best for Ashford United and the furthest for an Ashford club since 2003.
+Under him early in the season the club reached the third qualifying round of the FA Cup, before losing 3–2 at Chertsey Town, the best ever by the re-formed Ashford United and the furthest reached by any Ashford club in twenty-five attempts and also reached the FA Trophy first round proper before losing 8–7 on penalties (following a 2–2 draw) at Lewes – another best for Ashford United and the furthest for an Ashford club since 2003.
 In January 2024 Kedwell was replaced as manager by club joint-owner and former Maidstone United joint-manager (2006–2010) Lloyd Hume.
 Under both the managers the club recorded marginally more losses than wins in league matches and finished in mid-table.
-Club top-scorer for the season was Gary Locker with 44 goals which included 23 in league matches and 10 in FA Cup matches.
+Club top-scorer for the season was Gary Locker with 44 goals which included 23 in league matches and 10 in FA Cup matches winning the top scorer golden boot in the competition.
+The published accounts for the new club company showed in its first year of trading, in which the stadium was refurbished, a loss of £242,840.